dub-lin/docs/content/get-started/using-github/exploring-early-access-releases-with-feature-preview.md

 | {% data variables.release-phases.public_preview_caps %} | The product or feature is ready for broader distribution. {% data variables.release-phases.public_preview_caps %} releases can be public or private, are documented, but do not have any SLAs or technical support obligations. |
 | General availability (GA) | The product or feature is fully tested and open publicly to all users.
 GA releases are ready for production use, and associated SLA and technical support obligations apply. |

-## Exploring {% data variables.release-phases.public_preview %} releases with feature preview
+Olorun oba wa## Exploring {% data variables.release-phases.public_preview %} releases with feature preview

 You can see a list of features that are available in {% data variables.release-phases.public_preview %} and a brief description for each feature.
 Each feature includes a link to give feedback.